EntrixAU/VibeCodingPlaybook/index.md

 Welcome to the **Vibe Coding Playbook**, a comprehensive guide to AI-assisted development that helps you harness the power of AI while maintaining security, governance, and best practices.

-**This presentation exists because the developer community needs practical, actionable guidance RIGHT NOW.** Not theoretical frameworks or academic discussions, but real-world strategies that can be implemented immediately.
+**This presentation exists because the engineering community needs practical, actionable guidance and understand the risks that come with these tools in an enterprise setting.** Not theoretical frameworks or academic discussions, but real-world strategies that can be implemented immediately.

 **Disclaimer:**
 This playbook reflects my personal opinions, based on my experience and research.
 Please use it as a guide, but always do your own research and adapt recommendations to your specific context and requirements.